-While I situated myself, I noticed a calming, peaceful soundtrack—similar to one you'd hear during a massage or spa treatment—which sounded like the gentle ebb and flow of ocean waves.
-I felt like I was settling in for a nap as the owner of the cave welcomed us and explained the background and benefits of the salt cave (more on that below).
-We then began the session with our eyes-closed as we were walked through an exercise in guided breath work.
-The breath therapy happened to be a part of a special package for my session but standard salt cave sessions typically leave you to relax and zen out while breathing in the goodness the environment.
+While I situated myself, I noticed a calming, peaceful soundtrack—similar to one you’d hear during a massage or spa treatment—which sounded like the gentle ebb and flow of ocean waves.
+I felt like I was settling in for a nap as the owner of the cave welcomed us and explained the background and benefits of the salt cave.
+We began the session with our eyes closed as we were walked through an exercise in guided breath work.
+The breath therapy happened to be a part of a special package for my session, but standard salt cave sessions typically leave you to relax and zen out while breathing in the goodness of the environment.

 What Are the Benefits?

 As I mentioned before, the wellness aspect of the salt cave relies on halotherapy, which is the act of inhaling the salt-infused air that is pumped into the cave from a halo generator.
 As you breathe, minerals (like calcium, potassium, magnesium, sodium, iodine, bromine, copper, selenium, and iron) contained in the purest version of salt are absorbed by both the skin and your air passageways, which can help clear pollens, viruses, toxins, and other pollutants from the body.
 The negatively charged ionized salt and trace minerals that are present in the cave’s atmosphere are said to naturally draw toxins and impurities out of the body, reduce inflammation, and improve respiratory ailments like asthma by clearing the lungs.

 The skin is also meant to be purified, as it directly absorbs the vapors.
 Halotherapy is also known to help relieve skin conditions, stress, high blood pressure, respiratory infections, hangovers, and allergies.
 Salt is a natural anti-inflammatory, antibacterial, antiviral, antifungal, and antimicrobial, which is why the benefits the cave promotes are not a huge shock to those informed about the healing powers of salt.

 What Does It Do to Your Body?